Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/rtl/cache/README.md

 |---------------------------------------------------------------|---------------------------------------------------------------|
 | ![cache_Sine](../graph/output/cache_sine_graph.png)         | ![cache_Triangle](../graph/output/cache_triangle_graph.png) |

+> [!NOTE]
+> It is important to point out that for cache results, the pdf results appear to be slightly smoother.
+This is because the output results were taken less frequently for a given cycle of the pdf generation - this can be seen in the test bench.

 ## Documentation

 For this stretch goal, we will be implementing a data cache designed for both temporal and spatial locality.